Why Tracking Day‑After GLP‑1 Symptoms Matters

 - Appetite change (food noise) — “Food noise” means cravings and appetite signals returning or fading.
 Reduced appetite commonly appears within the first 24 hours and can rebound after a few days as your body adjusts (Health.com).

 - Constipation — Mild constipation affects a minority of users and can show up within the first day.
-About 15% of people reported constipation in early surveys, likely due to slowed gastrointestinal motility (CTV News).
+Some users report constipation, particularly early in therapy, which may reflect slowed gastrointestinal motility (CTV News).

 - Fatigue — Low energy or tiredness is common in the first 24 hours for some users.
-Roughly 16% reported fatigue early in therapy, possibly from metabolic adjustments and temporary appetite changes (CTV News).
+Some users report early fatigue, which may relate to metabolic adjustments and temporary appetite changes (CTV News).

 - Headache or dizziness — Mild headache or lightheadedness can occur, often linked to reduced fluid intake or transient blood‑pressure changes.
-About 13% reported this on day one; seek care if you faint, have severe dizziness, chest pain, or vision changes (CTV News; Harvard Health).
+Some users report mild headaches or lightheadedness early in therapy; seek care if you faint, have severe dizziness, chest pain, or vision changes (CTV News; Harvard Health).

 If symptoms are severe, persist beyond a few days, or include signs like fainting, severe abdominal pain, difficulty breathing, or chest pain, contact your clinician or seek urgent care.
 Track what you feel and when you feel it so your clinician can review clear notes.

-Pepio helps you log these day‑after symptoms and review patterns over time.
-Users of Pepio.app find it easier to bring organized symptom notes to clinician visits.
-Pepio is for organization and self‑tracking only and does not provide medical advice; always follow your clinician, prescriber, pharmacist, or medication label.
+Pepio provides organized symptom and dose logs you can export for clinician visits.
+Pepio is for organization and self‑tracking only.
+Pepio does not provide medical advice, diagnosis, treatment, dosing recommendations, or protocol recommendations.
+Always follow the instructions from your clinician, prescriber, pharmacist, medication label, or care team.
 Learn more about Pepio’s approach to symptom tracking and how it can help you prepare for follow‑up visits.

 Step‑by‑Step: Log and Analyze Day‑After Symptoms

 Start with a quick overview.
 Use a simple, repeatable workflow to capture day‑after GLP‑1 symptoms.
 Standardized logging saves time and helps you spot patterns faster.
 Digital symptom logs can save time and make patterns easier to spot (Healthline Guide to Tracking GLP‑1 Weight Loss).
-Remote programs that keep users engaged show meaningful weight and behavior outcomes over months (Second Nature Remote GLP‑1 Study (2025)).
+Some remote programs report improved engagement and outcomes over months.
 Keep entries brief so logging takes under two minutes.

 -

-Prepare Pepio: Open Pepio’s GLP‑1 Symptom Log (no sign‑up): https://pepio.app/tools/glp1-symptom-log/ or install Pepio: GLP‑1 Peptide Tracker on iOS: https://pepio.app/download.
+Prepare Pepio: Open Pepio’s GLP‑1 Symptom Log (no sign‑up): Pepio GLP‑1 Symptom Log or install Pepio: GLP‑1 Peptide Tracker on iOS: Download Pepio on iOS.
 There’s no special “day‑after” setting—just log symptoms with timing and severity.

 -